Freeness and equivariant stable homotopy: RO -graded homology

+In this case, however, we have twisted the Weyl action: as a \(C_{2}\)-module, we have an isomorphism

+where \(\sigma_{\mathbb Z}\) is the integral sign representation.
+This observation has been used by many authors in the study of the homotopy fixed point spectral sequence for Hopkins--Miller spectra (see \cite{HMtmf13}). \end{example}

-\begin{remark} There is a slight subtlety here with the Mackey double coset formula: there can be signs introduced which reflect the degree of the map on the underlying representation sphere.
+\begin{remark} The Mackey double coset formula also changes in the \(\RO\)-grading: there can be signs introduced which reflect the degree of the map on the underlying representation sphere.
 See, for example, \cite[Lemma 7.20]{HHR}. \end{remark}